lparry/blog-2.0/old-markdown/2015-08-17-san-francisco-before-the-burn.markdown

 <a href="https://www.flickr.com/photos/lucasthenomad/19900195976/in/set-72157653894545484" title="Golden Gate bridge being covered by Karl the fog by Lucas the nomad, on Flickr"><img src="https://farm1.staticflickr.com/434/19900195976_fd83fca6ec_c.jpg" width="800" height="601" alt="Golden Gate bridge being covered by Karl the fog"></a>

-One of the nights not long after I arrived, there was a 15th anniversary screening of [Office Space][office-space] happening at the Castro theatre that Sarah and Chad were going to, so I grabbed a ticket and went along too.
+One of the nights not long after I arrived, there was a 15th anniversary screening of <a href="http://www.imdb.com/title/tt0151804/">Office Space</a>
+happening at the Castro theatre that Sarah and Chad were going to, so I grabbed a ticket and went along too.
 The Castro Theatre is one of those historic old places that only plays arthouse movies and cult classics, and for the 15th anniversary of Office Space, they actually had Stephen Root (who played Milton with the Swingline stapler) there to talk at the beginning and do a Q&A afterwards.
 It was just as funny as it was when it came out, and it felt kind of surreal to be in a theatre full of people who loved the movie so much and even a member of the cast!

 <a href="https://www.flickr.com/photos/lucasthenomad/19931147451/in/set-72157653894545484" title="SF Grafitti by Lucas the nomad, on Flickr"><img src="https://farm1.staticflickr.com/479/19931147451_9a9fa9501f_c.jpg" width="800" height="730" alt="SF Grafitti"></a>